SIGNOVA-X/frontend/README.md

-# 🚀 SIGNOVA – Bridging the Communication Gap for the Deaf and Mute Community
+# 🚀 SIGNOVA-X – Bridging the Communication Gap for the Deaf and Mute Community

 It is an inclusive AI-powered application built to bridge the communication gap between the deaf/mute community and the hearing population.
 It enables real-time interaction by converting sign language into text and vice versa using deep learning, computer vision, and gesture recognition.
 Beyond communication, the app also offers AI-based friend suggestions based on user profiles, a motivational chatbot powered by Google Gemini for emotional support, and an SOS emergency feature.
 SIGNOVA-X is designed to empower, connect, and support individuals who rely on sign language—making digital communication more accessible, human, and inclusive.